claudiovilloresi/capitals/README.md

 * -h, --help: show the possible allowed arguments
 * -u: give the possibility to add the username
 * -p: Set the password for the given username
-* -c: check if a username is present in the database

 Commands to use in *main.py*